CaseLines User Terms and Conditions

 “Services” means the services available to you through this Web Site, specifically facilities to create and collaborate over legal cases;

-“Premises” means our place(s) of business located at Portland House, Bressenden Place, London SW1E 5RS and our Registered Office at A2 Yeoman Gate, Yeoman Way, Worthing, BN13 3QZ
+“Premises” means our place(s) of business located at Belle House, Victoria Station, Westminster, London, SW1V 1JT and our Registered Office at A2 Yeoman Gate, Yeoman Way, Worthing, BN13 3QZ

 “System” means any online communications infrastructure that NSL makes available through the Services either now or in the future.
 This includes, but is not limited to, web-based email, message boards, live chat facilities and email links;

 “User” / “Users” means any person that accesses the Services and is not employed by, and acting in the course of their employment with, NSL; and